 Why Dry Foam

 What makes Real Men Carpet Cleaning different is our process.
-The process we use is a 3 stage process that provides deep solid dirt extraction, dry foam application, scrub and fluff the carpet fibers, adds a mild deodorizer, color brightener, a scotch guard that can last up to 6 months, and it dries in as little as 40 minutes.
+The process we use is a 3 stage process that provides deep solid dirt extraction, low moisture soil removal application, clean and fluff the carpet fibers from the base knap, adds a mild deodorizer, color brightener, anti-re-soiling formula that can last up to 6 months, and it is ready to walk on the second we are done.

-Before discussing the dry foam process, we must first discuss why we need to do anything more than vacuum regularly in the first place.
+Before discussing the Real Men process, we must first discuss why we need to do anything more than vacuum regularly in the first place.
 There are three types of dirt we will find trapped in our carpet.

 - Solid dirt